 Before air compressors, many tools got their power from complicated systems with belts, wheels and other large components.
 This machinery was massive, heavy and costly, and typically out of reach for many small operations.
 Today, air compressors come in many shapes and sizes, and you can find them in large shop floors, auto workshops and even your neighbor’s garage.
 In this guide, we’ll discuss how air compressors work — from their basic functionality to the various ways different compressors handle air displacement.

-How Do Air Compressors Work?
+How Does an Air Compressor Work?